bartbartelds/obsidian-writing/2024-04-15 53 words (monthly).md

 Write a 53-word story about **a band**

 Jon stormed out, furious.
 Pat and Jake left shortly thereafter, in chase.
 I stayed behind and in doubt.
 The record remained in limbo, unfinished.
-We lost each other countless times after, when the world got in the way.
-But we invariably found our way back, always changed, and long after the music stopped.
+We lost ourselves countless times after, when the world got in the way.
+But we invariably found our way back, always changed yet familiar, long after the music stopped.